Last Updated on 03/10/2020 by Mark Beckenbach

-- It’s made from 1K carbon fiber which is ridiculously strong and durable
+- Made from ridiculously strong and durable 1K carbon fiber

-- There’s an incredible amount of controls that allow the user to dial in the perfect camera position
+- Incredible amount of controls that allow the user to dial in the perfect camera position

 - The head glides around with ease!
 It’s as smooth as butter

 - Easy to get perfectly level thanks to the quick adjust head and the large bubble level

 - There are three positions the legs can be placed which help with composing

 - The spikes on the end of the legs mean business

-- The handle which you use to pan with feels cheap (plastic handle) compared to the rest of the components
+- The handle used for panning feels cheap (plastic) compared to the rest of the components

 - It took a while to figure out what all the controls do, and the instruction pamphlet is really no help

 - The twist locks on the legs feel a little cheap due to the quality of the rubber grips, and they feel gritty when locking and unlocking

 - It’s a little weighty at 4.58lbs, but then again this is a lot of tripod